Ten Potential Replacements for Packers’ Brandon McManus

 GREEN BAY, Wis. – With “major concern” about Brandon McManus’ injured quad, the Green Bay Packers might need a new kicker for Sunday’s game against the Cincinnati Bengals.
-Here are 10 options, including several veterans.
+Here are 10 options, including two veterans who tried out on Thursday.

 Mark McNamee